Equitable Data-Driven Facility Location and Resource Allocation to Fight the Opioid Epidemic: Mixed-Integer Optimization Problem

 \subsection{Solution Method}

 Unfortunately, the non-convex bilinear MIP described in Section~\ref{prob} can be solved only for small instances.
-To overcome this limitation, we introduce strong relaxations based on McCormick envelopes~\citep{mccormick} to obtain high-quality solutions with small optimality gaps for all problem instances. \secondReviewChanges{Our optimality gaps are obtained by finding tight upper and lower bounds on the optimal objective values and calculating the percent differences between the bounds.} We use McCormick envelopes to linearize and relax the bilinear terms in our original formulation, see \ifpreprint Appendix~\ref{mcc}. \else Section EC.3. \fi We then solve the relaxed problem to obtain a lower bound on the optimal objective value.
-In addition, the optimal $x_i$ and $\bar{d}_{ik}$ (facility and budget allocation solutions, respectively) from the relaxation will still satisfy all constraints from the original problem apart from the compartmental model constraints.
+To overcome this limitation, we introduce strong relaxations based on McCormick envelopes~\citep{mccormick} to obtain high-quality solutions with small optimality gaps for all problem instances. \secondReviewChanges{Our optimality gaps are obtained by finding tight upper and lower bounds on the optimal objective values and calculating the percent differences between the bounds.} We use McCormick envelopes to linearize and relax the bilinear terms in our original formulation; see \ifpreprint Appendix~\ref{mcc}. \else Section EC.3. \fi We then solve the relaxed problem to obtain a lower bound on the optimal objective value.
+In addition, the optimal $x_i$ and $\bar{d}_{ik}$ (facility and budget allocation solutions, respectively) from the relaxation will still satisfy all constraints from the bilinear problem apart from the compartmental model constraints.
 This is because the bilinear terms only appear as a result of the compartmental model constraints.
 Since the compartmental model constraints are not restrictive, we can use the facility and budget allocation from the relaxation to propagate the opioid epidemic dynamics described by the original non-relaxed constraints and compute the compartment values over time.
 Then, using the computed compartment values and the now-feasible facility and budget allocation, we can calculate what the objective value with the feasible solution would be to obtain an upper bound.
-While we can obtain successively tighter upper and lower bounds using piecewise McCormick envelopes~\citep{KARUPPIAH2006650}, this is not necessary in our procedure because our \secondReviewChanges{mean optimality gap is 3.99\% (10.39\% maximum).} Detailed results are shown in Section~\ref{sols}.
+While we can obtain successively tighter upper and lower bounds using piecewise McCormick envelopes~\citep{KARUPPIAH2006650}, this is not necessary in our procedure because our \secondReviewChanges{mean optimality gap is 3.99\% (10.39\% maximum).} \thirdReviewChanges{Our method also obtains solutions much faster, taking 2.179 seconds on average compared to 521.220 seconds for the bilinear formulation.} Detailed results are shown in \ifpreprint Appendix~\ref{opt_gap}. \else Section EC.10. \fi